 How to Perform Skater Hops

-- Stand tall with your feet hip-width distance apart and your toes pointing forward.
+- Stand tall with your feet hip-width apart and your toes pointing forward.

 - Bend your knees and push through your left glute to jump as far as you can to the right.
-Swing your arms in the same direction as you jump to create momentum as if you were skating.
+Swing your arms in the same direction to create momentum, like you’re skating.

-- Land with soft knees and in a semi-squat position to absorb the impact.
-Land in this way for each rep.
+- Land with soft knees in a semi-squat to absorb the impact.
+Land this way on every rep.

 - Push through your right glute and foot to leap to the left.